Entropy (information theory): Use in machine learning

 Machine learning techniques arise largely from statistics and also information theory.
 In general, entropy is a measure of uncertainty and the objective of machine learning is to minimize uncertainty.

 Decision tree learning algorithms use relative entropy to determine the decision rules that govern the data at each node.
-The Information gain in decision trees $IG(Y,X)$, which is equal to the difference between the entropy of $Y$ and the conditional entropy of $Y$ given $X$, quantifies the expected information, or the reduction in entropy, from additionally knowing the value of an attribute $X$.
+The information gain in decision trees $IG(Y,X)$, which is equal to the difference between the entropy of $Y$ and the conditional entropy of $Y$ given $X$, quantifies the expected information, or the reduction in entropy, from additionally knowing the value of an attribute $X$.
 The information gain is used to identify which attributes of the dataset provide the most information and should be used to split the nodes of the tree optimally.

-Bayesian inference models often apply the Principle of maximum entropy to obtain Prior probability distributions.
+Bayesian inference models often apply the principle of maximum entropy to obtain prior probability distributions.
 The idea is that the distribution that best represents the current state of knowledge of a system is the one with the largest entropy, and is therefore suitable to be the prior.

-Classification in machine learning performed by logistic regression or artificial neural networks often employs a standard loss function, called cross entropy loss, that minimizes the average cross entropy between ground truth and predicted distributions.
-In general, cross entropy is a measure of the differences between two datasets similar to the KL divergence (a.k.a. relative entropy).
+Classification in machine learning performed by logistic regression or artificial neural networks often employs a standard loss function, called cross-entropy loss, that minimizes the average cross entropy between ground truth and predicted distributions.
+In general, cross entropy is a measure of the differences between two datasets similar to the KL divergence (also known as relative entropy).